Kaiede/docker-minecraft-bedrock-backup/README.md

 }
 ```

-The key parts here are telling the backup tool about the different servers, where to put backups, and information on the trim configuration.
-The servers list is in the format: `"container_name": "/path/to/worlds/folder"`

-The above trim configuration will keep all backups from the last 2 days, and trim down to a single backup beyond that, deleting any backup older than 14 days.
-However, it will retain two copies of any specific world.
-This last feature is useful if you switch out worlds on a server, to avoid having it delete copies of worlds that aren't in use.

-Put the config.json file in `/opt/bedrock/backups/config.json` if using the above example.
-Otherwise, it should live in the folder that is mapped to `/backups` in the container.
+Each item under `servers` has the container name, and path to the worlds folder as it appears inside the backup container.
+The container name must match the one in your `docker-compose.yml` file.
+For the worlds folder path, in our example we mapped `/opt/bedrock/server` to `/server`, and with the worlds folder at `/opt/bedrock/server/worlds` we should set `/server/worlds` in the json file.

+The trim settings have three values:

+* `keepDays`: This is how many days of backups to keep.
+14 in the example above means we will keep 14 days worth of backups.
+* `trimDays`: How many days to keep of backups before trimming them down.
+In this example, the last two days will always have all backups available.
+But past 2 days (and up to the keep limit), it will trim down to a single backup per day, the last one before midnight.
+* `minKeep`: A minimum number of backups to keep.
+This is useful if you switch worlds on your server, as it will make sure you always have a couple backups of any world even if it hasn't been used in a while, and will keep backups past the `keepDays` value.

+### Run

+Run `docker-compose up` once the above steps are done to verify via the console that the first backup is successful.
+Then you can stop the containers and restart them using `docker-compose start` to run them in the background like you normally would.

 ### Restoring Backups

-Since the backups are stored as .mcworld files, it's straight-forward to stop the server container.
-Delete the world folder's contents, and then use unzip to unpack the backup into the now-empty world folder.
-Start the server container again, and you should have a restored server.
+Since the backups are stored as .mcworld files, it also happens to be a zip file.
+Using the above example, if my world is called "MyWorld", then my restoration looks a bit like this:

-Currently, doing it from within the backup container is technically possible (`/opt/bedrock/BedrockifierCLI` has the ability to unpack mcworld files for you), but the server container shouldn't be running when restoring a backup, creating a bit of a catch 22.
+* `docker-compose stop`
+* `cd /opt/bedrock/server/worlds/MyWorld`
+* `rm -rf *`
+* `unzip /opt/bedrock/backups/MyWorld-<TIMESTAMP>.mcworld`

+The tool that runs the backups `BedrockifierCLI` can also pack/unpack worlds a bit more easily, but at the moment, running it from the docker container is a bit of a catch-22 if you made the container dependent on the servers.
+You don't want the servers to be running when you restore a backup, and the backup container depends on the servers so it can make backups.